ryuichiueda/slides_marp/advanced_vision/lesson7e.md

 ### Input format

-- In addition to the standard positional embedding, each token is assigned a segment embedding, indicating the sentence position.
+- In addition to the standard positional embedding, each token is assigned a segment embedding which indicates the sentence position.
-- The later [RoBERTa](https://arxiv.org/abs/1907.11692) does not use segment embeddings.
+    - The latercommer [RoBERTa](https://arxiv.org/abs/1907.11692) does not use segment embeddings.
 (It also does not predict the next sentence.)
 - Special tokens
     - `[CLS]`: Class token (attached to the beginning)
     - `[SEP]`: Sentence separator
     - `[MASK]`: Mask used to hide tokens during training.

 ---